brevzin/cpp_proposals/118x_spaceship/mothership2.md

 subtitle: Adding `<=>` to the Library
 document: D1614R1
 audience: LWG
+date: today
 author:
 	- name: Barry Revzin
 	  email: <barry.revzin@gmail.com>
 ---

+# Revision History

+[@P1614R0] took the route of adding the new comparison operators as hidden friends.
+This paper instead preserves the current method of declaring comparisons - typically as non-member functions.
+See [friendship](#friendship) for a more thorough discussion.

+Additionally, R0 used the `3WAY`{.default}`<R>` wording from [@P1186R1], which was removed in the subsequent [@D1186R2] - so the relevant wording for the fallback objects was changed as well.

 # Introduction